-• The school governors, the Head Teacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, antibullying policy and other issues specific to the school's profile, community and philosophy.
+The school governors, the Head Teacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy

-- The school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty.
-Please see Appendix 11 for further information. - This risk assessment will be reviewed as part of the bi-annual s175 return that is monitored by the local authority and the local Multi Agency Safeguarding arrangements. - In accordance with the Prevent Duty, Cristelle Ellis, is the Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism. - When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person. - If a child or young person is thought to be at risk of radicalisation, advice will be sought from the Channel team or Multi Agency Safeguarding Hub, and if advised, information will be shared with the Channel Panel.
-Concerns must be recorded on the school's safeguarding CPOMs system.
+The school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the Prevent duty.
+Please see Appendix 11 for further information

+This risk assessment will be reviewed as part of the bi-annual s175 return that is monitored by the local authority and the local Multi Agency Safeguarding arrangements

+In accordance with the Prevent Duty, Hilary Davies is the Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism

+When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.

+If a child or young person is thought to be at risk of radicalisation advice will be sought from the Channel Team or the Multi Agency Safeguarding Hub.
+A referral will be made to the Multi Agency Safeguarding Hub, and if advised, information will be shared with the Channel Panel.

-In all cases, in accordance with advice provided from the Channel team or Multi Agency Safeguarding Hub, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation.
+In all cases, in accordance with advice provided from the Channel team or Multi Agency Safeguarding Hub, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation

-• If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism a child protection referral will be made to the Multi Agency Safeguarding Hub.
+If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism a child, protection referral will be made to the Multi Agency Safeguarding Hub